Gabriel R. Barrenechea

 My main research interest is the numerical analysis of partial differential equations.
 More specifically, I focus on finite element methods for fluid mechanics, especially on stabilised, multiscale, and physically consistent finite element methods.

-1. Amiri, A., Barrenechea, G.R., and Pryer, T.: A nodally bound-preserving finite element method for reaction-convection-diffusion equations.
-Preprint arXiv:2311.15602, 2023.
+4. Amiri, A., Barrenechea, G.R., and Pryer, T.: A nodally bound-preserving finite element method for time-dependent convection-diffusion equations.
+Journal of Computational and Applied Mathematics, 116691, (2025).

 Forthcoming events: